percepio/Tracealyzer-SDK-demos/README.md

 This repository provides demo projects for the Tracealyzer SDK, that can be used as starting point for your custom Tracealyzer integration.

-See the readmes in the respective demo folder for more specific information.
+See the README.md files in the respective demo folder for more specific information.